lucianoluzzi/Pulselive-Challenge/README.md

 Would also implement local storage with Room, providing a way to the user read already fetched articles when offline.

 Without the thirdy-party libraries restriction, would provide unit and instrumented tests using Mockito.

+Would centralize gradle dependencies in a kotlin file, providing a cleaner and more scalable build file.